Forums: Confronting Racism

 Sunday, February 17: Confronting Racism--Exploring White Privilege

 Being white can give you an unconscious advantage in this country.
 White privilege exists because of historic inequalities that persist today.
-Eric Peterson, a columnist, educator and consultant, brings over 18 years of experience in diversity and inclusion work to this forum at St. Alban's.
+Eric Peterson, a columnist, educator and consultant, brought more than 18 years of experience in diversity and inclusion work to this forum at St. Alban's.

 Sunday, February 24: Confronting Racism--Dialogue

-The Rev'd Dr. Carol Flett will introduce us to the racism and bias dialogues she leads for adults from all faith traditions and ethnic backgrounds.
+The Rev'd Dr. Carol Flett introduced us to the racism and bias dialogues she leads for adults from all faith traditions and ethnic backgrounds.
 She includes exercises that raise awareness of the many forms of personal and systemic biases and prejudices that affect one's access to housing, education, jobs, relationships and other opportunities.
 Participants share their experiences of bias in a small group.
-In the Sunday Forum, participants will experience two of these exercises: the small group sharing exercise and a large group exercise.
-A volunteer participant in each small group will be asked to be the time-keeper of their group.